fiveohhh/xodocs/source/exosite_introduction.rst

 The relationship between a CIK and an RID is akin to the relationship between the address of a house and the keys to that house.
 Once a house is built, it's given an address that is unique across the world.
-Its address will never change (much like an rid).
+Its address will never change (much like an RID).
 However, the locks to the house can be re-keyed, at any time.
-Re-keying a house is analogous to refreshing the cik of a device.
-The RID stays the same, but the old cik no longer allows access to it and the newly generated cik now has access.
+Re-keying a house is analogous to refreshing the CIK of a device.
+The RID stays the same, but the old CIK no longer allows access to it and the newly generated CIK now has access.

 How Do I Read/Write Data From One Platform
 ------------------------------------------
 Before you can read data from One Platform, you must first retrieve your devices CIK.
 This is typically obtained via :doc:`provisioning`.
-Once you have the cik for your device you use that cik to authenticate with One Platform using your API of choice(:doc:`api_usage`)
+Once you have the CIK for your device you use that CIK to authenticate with One Platform using your API of choice(:doc:`api_usage`)

 .. note::
-    Obtaining a portal/domain/user cik is possible, but not covered in this document.
+    Obtaining a portal/domain/user CIK is possible, but not covered in this document.

 Datasources
 """""""""""